1. Ada

 Diagnosing a common cold

 Most people will be able to self-diagnose a cold by recognizing the symptoms being experienced.
 This will also be the case if a doctor is consulted, though this will not be necessary in most cases.
 If a complication is suspected, various tests may be ordered (such as an X-ray).
-If you think your symptoms may be those of the common cold, you can check by doing a free symptom assessment with the Ada app at any time.

-Common cold treatment
+Common cold treatments

 A cold will typically remedy itself in up to 10 days.
 During this time, the symptoms of a cold can be managed through a combination of self-care techniques and over-the-counter medications.
 These methods, however, will not shorten the duration of the cold.
-4

 To help manage the symptoms of a cold, the following things may be effective: